UPDATED: Paddlefest participants cautioned on invasives

 Paddlers also need to be aware that if they move their water craft out of a body of water in a provincial control zone to another lake or river, they must go through a decontamination process.

-“And if people want education on what that looks like or involves, we will help them with that or direct them to provincial resources.”
+“So bringing a clean, drained and dried boat is required under provincial regulations,” said Hammond.
+“And if people want education on what that looks like or involves, we will help them with that or direct them to provincial resources.
+We also have signage on what good practices are – by our dock.”

-They were detected during Manitoba Hydro’s routine zebra mussel monitoring program, which confirmed its findings in followup sampling.
+They were detected during Manitoba Hydro’s routine zebra mussel monitoring program, which confirmed its findings in follow-up sampling.

-At the end of June, the province announced there was no further evidence of zebra mussels in the Assiniboine River, with additional testing returning negative results.
+But at the end of June, the province announced there was no further evidence of zebra mussels in the Assiniboine River, with additional testing returning negative results.

 Still, Brandon Mayor Jeff Fawcett said paddlers need to be mindful if they are switching bodies of water, no matter how long it may have been between outings.

+“People need to take responsibility,” Fawcett said.
 “One person can ruin things for everyone, but my hope is that everybody who is participating in Paddlefest is already engaged in community events and will follow best practices in order to get on the water.”

-Saturday features yoga, a gear swap and sale, demonstrations on land and on the water, and rides in a voyageur canoe with RiverSong Wilderness Outfitters.
+This is the second year for the Riverbank’s Paddlefest event.
+It begins Friday evening with a paddle and marshmallow roast.
+Saturday features a gear swap and sale, demonstrations on land and on the water, and rides in a voyageur canoe with RiverSong Wilderness Outfitters.
 The 45-minute rides are free for kids under 18 and $10 for adults.

 All events are a go, rain or shine, Hammond said.